 - Confidentiality of information and results

 - Ability to work toward consensus in team deliberations

 A reviewer application and curriculum vitae must be submitted and approved by the NCTM NCATE SPA Coordinator prior to participation in the training.
 After successful completion of the reviewer training, the names of trained reviewers are forwarded to NCATE to be added to the list of qualified program reviewers.
 NCATE is responsible for the program review process, including the assignment of reviewers to program reports.

 NCTM NCATE initial reviewer training occurs in two ways:

 - In-person training is typically offered each year at the AMTE Conference.
-The 18th Annual AMTE conference will be held February 6-8, 2014 at the Hyatt Regency Irvine, Irvine, CA. For additional information, visit the AMTE conference registration site or e-mail the NCTM NCATE SPA Coordinator.
+The 18th Annual AMTE conference was held February 6-8, 2014, at the Hyatt Regency Irvine, Irvine, CA. For additional information, visit the AMTE conference registration site or e-mail the NCTM NCATE SPA Coordinator.